 Just in case, we’ll mention that Washington has a confusing number of Silver Lakes.
 This one is located in Cowlitz County, just west of Castle Rock along Highway 504, the main route to the Mount St. Helens National Volcanic Monument.

 Bob Judkins and Herb Doumitt helped us out with this article.
 They are members of the Oregon Bass & Panfish Club, which is involved in a variety of angler education and fisheries enhancement activities in Oregon and Southwest Washington.
-Support their good work by making any purchase through the Amazon link on their club page on this website.
+Check out their club page on this website.